pashtet86/email-template-creator/README.md

-# gulp buil for email templates
+# gulp build for email templates
 This is a small gulp build for better and simpler email templates creation.

 ## sass compiler